 - to reflect theologically about human life.

-Parish and Community Placements are requirements for students in the M.Div, B.Th. and B.Th by Distance programs.
+Parish and Community Placements are requirements for students in the M.Div., B.Th. and B.Th. by Distance programs.
 This is in addition to the prescribed course of study, and includes both assigned Sunday duty in parishes in St. John’s and the surrounding area and a venue of social outreach within the community.

 Faculty Advisors are assigned to all students in any degree program at the beginning of each semester.
 It is the responsibility of students to consult regularly regarding academic and vocational development with their Faculty Advisor.

 Transfer of course is credit for a course at the same level successfully completed at another institution and not counted toward another awarded degree.
 The transfer replaces an equivalent course offered at Queen’s College.
 The student must supply an official transcript and course description with the proper form to request to have a course transferred to Queen’s College.

 Waiver of a course is exemption of a required course on the basis that the course material has been covered in another program.
 The waivered course is replaced by an elective.
 Students must complete the proper form to request a waiver.